akulebyakin/coffeeshops/README.md

 - **UI/UX Enhancements**:
     - Responsive design with a dark theme.
-    - Real-time validation for avatar uploads with file size checks.
+    - Real-time validation for required fields and avatar uploads with file size checks.
+    - Custom error pages for 404 and 500 errors.

 ---